Central Buttress

 Central Buttress II, 5.9 200m **

 The Central Buttress route has the feel of a mountaineering route and has some loose rock in the middle section.
-Route finding in the middle section is tricky but it is possible to stay on solid rock and find good natural protection.
+Route finding in the middle section is tricky, but it is possible to stay on solid rock and find good natural protection.

 Foreshortened view Pitch 1

-Pitch 2: 5.8 40m ** Move up about 15m to a ledge where the terrain steepens.Continue directly up the face, staying on solid rock and locating good cracks for gear placements to a belay ledge (needs anchor bolts?).
+Pitch 2: 5.8 40m ** Move up about 15m to a ledge where the terrain steepens.
+Continue directly up the face to the right of a prominent black streak, staying on solid rock and locating good cracks for gear placements to a belay ledge (a cleaner section to the right would be better climbing but might need bolts.
+Anchor bolts could also improve the route).
 Gear to 3".

 50/50 II, 5.8 *This route ascends the lower, far right portion of the Central Buttress.
 Ascend the crack system just left of the Northern Dihedral for two pitches before traversing right to join MCR.
 An independent finish could continue up the edge of the dihedral to the top.